oliverturner/mrsravoon.uk/pages/contact.md

   key: Report!
   order: 3
 ---
+{% import "components/macros.njk" as macros with context %}

-If you too have survived an encounter with MRS RAVOON you may make a report in the standard fashion:
+If you too have survived an encounter with {{ macros.ravoon() }} you may make a report in the standard fashion: